ergebnis/json-normalizer/README.md

 #### `AutoFormatNormalizer`

-If you want to normalize a JSON file with an implementation of `NormalizerInterface`, but retain the original formatting, you can use the `AutoFormatNormalizer`.
+When you want to normalize a JSON file with an implementation of `NormalizerInterface`, but retain the original formatting, you can use the `AutoFormatNormalizer`.

 ```php
 <?php